arh23/dummy-data-generator/README.md

 - *test value +* - this will generate with an incremental count, represented by the plus sign, so the first row will be *test value 1* and row twenty will be *test value 20*.

+- *test value ?* - this will generate with a random value, represented by the question mark, an example row would be *test value 374*.
+The ranged used to generate the random value can be changed via the settings.

 - *test value (50,100)* - this will generate with a random number, where the range of this random number is set in the brackets, so a row may generate as *test value 63*.
 There are also some different behaviours with number ranges:
     - *(\*0.01,0.99)* - this will generate a random decimal with unlimited decimal places between 0.01 and 0.99 for each row.
     - *(£10,1000)* - this will generate a random number between 10 and 1000 with two decimal places, for example, 278.56.